VerdommeMan/Spcall/README.md

 print("This will print")
 ```

-and the output, as you can see it prints the stacktrace but it doesnt propegate the error
+and the output, as you can see it prints the stacktrace but it doesnt propagate the error
 ![output code above](https://i.imgur.com/lEMTfvO.png)

 ## API
-The module offers two replacements: one for pcall and one for task.spawn
+The module offers two replacements: one for pcall and one for task.spawn.

-The have an identical API
+They have an identical API.

 ### Functions